pedalv/JavaApp/Kafka/Kafka-teori.md

 #### The Course
 - Understanding of Apache Kafka's architecture and
-- how it has adopted proven distributed systems design principles that enable it to scale and perform reliably.
+- How it has adopted proven distributed systems design principles that enable it to scale and perform reliably.
 - Then, you will breakdown this architecture into individual components and learn about each in great detail.
 - Finally, use the components in action with common scenarios and walkthough how Apache Kafka solutions can be developed in Java.